YamiHeike/React_workshop/README.md

+# Szkoła Reacta 2.0 // School of React

+A repository in which I'll be storing entries for 6 weeks React Workshop - "Szkoła Reacta".

+21.04: Week 1 exercise done.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.